 Become a Club Boat Skipper

-We can train club members to become skippers, qualified to take out our club boat.
+We can train club members to become skippers, recognised by the club to take out our boat.
 If you would like to become a club boat skipper, email the Boat Officer on [email protected] for more information.
-Once qualified, you can take the Under Pressure out as often as you can and gain loads of valuable experience!
-This could open up some great new career opportunities for you!
+Qualifications required to become a skipper ( Boatmasters, VHF , Oxygen Provider and First Aid ) __ are all recognised outside of the club and most can be cross credited internationally.
+Once qualified, you can take Sea Minus out as often as you want and gain valuable experience which can be counted towards commercial hours if desired!
+This can open up excellent career opportunities for you too!